KJOrwin/MIDI2SheetMusic/README.md

 # MIDI2SheetMusic
-This repository contains the project for by A-level NEA.
+This project is my NEA A-level project where I will be making a MIDI to sheet music converter.